Kwame Oduro

-Kwame Oduro is a Ghanaian college soccer coach, currently serving as head coach of the St. Bonaventure Bonnies men's soccer team.
+Kwame Oduro is a Ghanaian college soccer coach, who is currently an assistant coach with the Oregon State Beavers women's soccer team.

 Career

 Oduro was born in Accra and raised in Toronto.
 He played college soccer at Houghton College and Niagara University.
 In 2011, he joined the Canisius coaching staff as an assistant.
 In December 2014, he was hired by St. Bonaventure to be their head coach.
+He resigned from his position in February of 2025.

+Oduro joined the Oregon State Beavers women's program as an assistant coach in 2025.